Palestine Red Crescent Society teams are continuing to provide medical aid in Gaza.

 The plight of the hostages also remains a priority of the Red Cross and Red Crescent Movement, and we continue to reiterate what the ICRC has said clearly since the outset of this crisis: those taken hostage must be released unconditionally and without delay.

-Donate to the appeal
+Donate to the Gaza Crisis appeal

 Where will my money go?

+Our focus is where the humanitarian need is the greatest.
+Your donation to the Gaza Crisis Appeal will support people in areas affected and those potentially affected in the future by this crisis.
 Gift Aid claimed on donations received in response to this appeal will be used to fund the whole of our work.
-In the event there are surplus funds raised for this appeal, these will be used for the general charitable purposes of the British Red Cross.
+In the event there are surplus funds raised for this appeal these will be used for the general charitable purposes of the British Red Cross.
+If you sign up to a regular gift, your gift will be supporting the Gaza Crisis Appeal until 31st January 2026, after the 31st January your regular donation will support people wherever the need is greatest.

 The importance of neutrality and impartiality